danieldiamond/gitlab-analytics/README.md

 ### License

-This code is distributed under the MIT license, see the [LICENSE](LICENSE) file.
+This code is distributed under the MIT license, please see the [LICENSE](LICENSE) file.